-THE BAR DATE FOR FILING A PROOF OF CLAIM WAS June 6, 2018 for non-governmental claims and September 4, 2018 for governmental claims.
+THE BAR DATE FOR FILING A PROOF OF CLAIM IN THIS CASE WAS JANUARY 10, 2018.
 A creditor or interest holder may have an allowed claim or interest even if a proof of claim or interest was not timely filed.
 A claim is deemed allowed if (1) it is scheduled on the Debtor's schedules and such claim is not scheduled as disputed, contingent, or unliquidated, and (2) no party in interest has objected to the claim.
 An interest is deemed allowed if it is scheduled and no party in interest has objected to the interest.